yongkang990312/LearningGit/README.md

 # LearningGit
-This is repo for SCC Practical 4-6
+This is repo for UECS2363 Practical 4-6
+This is line added after the cloning the repo of practical 5 after using Git in my own workstation.